Journalist

-A journalist is an individual that collects/gathers information in form of text, audio, or pictures, processes them into a news-worthy form, and disseminates it to the public.
-The act or process mainly done by the journalist is called journalism.
+A journalist is a person who gathers information in the form of text, audio or pictures, processes it into a newsworthy form and disseminates it to the public.
+This process is called journalism.

 Roles

-Journalists can be broadcast, print, advertising, and public relations personnel, and, depending on the form of journalism, the term journalist may also include various categories of individuals as per the roles they play in the process.
-This includes reporters, correspondents, citizen journalists, editors, editorial-writers, columnists, and visual journalists, such as photojournalists (journalists who use the medium of photography).
+Journalists can work in broadcast, print, advertising, or public relations personnel.
+Depending on the form of journalism, "journalist" may also describe various categories of people by the roles they play in the process.
+These include reporters, correspondents, citizen journalists, editors, editorial writers, columnists, and photojournalists.

 A reporter is a type of journalist who researches, writes and reports on information in order to present using sources.
 This may entail conducting interviews, information-gathering and/or writing articles.
-Reporters may split their time between working in a newsroom, or from home, and going out to witness events or interviewing people.
-Reporters may be assigned a specific beat or area of coverage.
+Reporters may split their time between working in a newsroom, from home or outside to witness events or interview people.
+Reporters may be assigned a specific beat (area of coverage).